 Introduction

-Renovations can revitalize your living space—but discovering defects after completion can quickly turn excitement into frustration.
-Whether it’s cracked walls, leaking pipes, or uneven floors, knowing how to respond is crucial.
-By acting swiftly and smartly—using inspections, proper documentation, and legally sound contracts—you can protect your investment and your peace of mind.
+Home renovations can revitalize your living space—but discovering home renovation defects after completion can quickly turn excitement into frustration.
+Whether it is cracked walls, leaking pipes, or uneven floors, knowing how to respond is crucial to avoiding lengthy contractor disputes.
+By acting swiftly and smartly—using professional inspections, proper documentation, and legally sound contracts backed by Malaysian building codes—you can protect your investment and your peace of mind.

 Structural Issues

-• Cracked ceilings or settlement lines often due to poor structural support or concrete curing.
+- Cracked ceilings or settlement lines often due to poor structural support or improper concrete curing.

-• Hollow walls or plaster defects stemming from substandard material or workmanship.
+- Hollow walls or plaster defects stemming from substandard material or poor workmanship.

 Mechanical and Electrical Defects

-• Exposed cables, flickering lights, or overloaded sockets—dangerous electrical issues.
+- Exposed cables, flickering lights, or overloaded sockets—dangerous electrical issues that fail to meet Suruhanjaya Tenaga (Energy Commission) and DOSH safety standards.

 Aesthetic and Finishing Problems

-• Uneven tile alignment or cracked edges, usually from rushed tiling or cheap adhesive.
+- Uneven tile alignment or cracked edges, usually from rushed tiling or cheap adhesive, failing to meet CIDB’s QLASSIC standards.

-First Actions to Take If You Spot a Defect
+First Actions to Take If You Spot Home Renovation Defects

 Document Everything